hapax/hapax.github.io/assets/teaching.md

 	</div>
 	</figure>

-Here's a patch of scrubland, courtesy of an anonymous Australian textbook.
 The topic is calculus, one the great milestones of Western thought.
 And here, we're finding... rates of change of ... some functions, I guess.